VERITYSETUP(8) | Maintenance Commands | VERITYSETUP(8) |

 <path>

-Verifies data on data_device with use of hash blocks stored on hash_device.
+Verifies data on data_device using hash blocks stored on hash_device.

 The <root_hash> is a hexadecimal string.

-If option --root-hash-file is used, the root hash is read from <path> instead of from the command line parameter.
-Expects hex-encoded text, without terminating newline.
+If option --root-hash-file is used, the root hash is read from <path> instead of the command line parameter.
+Expects hex-encoded text, without a terminating newline.

 <options> can be [--hash-offset, --no-superblock, --root-hash-file].

-If option --no-superblock is used, you have to use as the same options as in initial format operation.
+If --no-superblock is used, you must use the same options as in the initial format operation.

 CLOSE¶